suryapandian/metrics/metrics.training.md

 <aside class="notes">

-- between 10k and 100k, it starts becoming impractical to do arbitrary queries on the data
+- prometheus has to fetch all the data you asked for and reduce it to fit one tiny line, bigger the data set the slower this is
-- above 100k you have to restrict yourself to tiny subsets, if you are even able to get a response at all
+- between 10k and 100k, it starts becoming awkward to do arbitrary queries on the data
-- think about it, if you are asking prometheus to reduce >10k data points to show a single line in a panel, you've missed a chance to optimize
+- above 100k you have to start jumping through hoops to even get a response
 - most of the time our prometheus is busy doing huge queries
 - some of it comes with our scale, but some of it is definitely unavoidable